department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 This new change has caused clinical staff to lose patients, patients going to the wrong floor/clinic, miss appointments, wait longer than anticipated if eCheck-in wasn't completed, etc. There have even been discussions about removing eCheck-in altogether to resolve these issues.

-Is there value in patients using eCheck-in to complete pre-registration (and have the option to file a travel reimbursement claim) and have their check in status updated in VistA (knowing that MSAs find eCheck-in helpful to speed up lines in the clinic waiting rooms), but require Veterans to "check in" with an MSA to resolve these known concerns?
-Would this resolve each of those concerns or add burdens we haven't considered for the Veteran, clinical staff, or MSAs?
+**Is there value in patients using eCheck-in to complete pre-registration (and having the option to file a travel reimbursement claim) and have their check in status updated in VistA (knowing that MSAs find eCheck-in helpful to speed up lines in the clinic waiting rooms), but require Veterans to "check in" with an MSA to resolve these known concerns?
+Would this resolve each of those concerns or add burdens we haven't considered for the Veteran, clinical staff, or MSAs?**

 Further complicating these issues, clinics aren't required to use PCI and VSE-CS (PCICSV).
 And, not all clinical staff and MSAs are trained on how PCI and VSE-CS work.